espnet/espnet/doc/espnet2_tutorial.md

 ## Main changing from ESPnet1

 - **Chainer free**
   - Discarding Chainer completely.
   - The development of Chainer is stopped at v7: https://chainer.org/announcement/2019/12/05/released-v7.html
 - **Kaldi free**
    - It's not mandatory to compile Kaldi.
    - **If you find some recipes requiring Kaldi mandatory, please report it.
 It should be dealt with as a bug in ESPnet2.**
    - We still support the features made by Kaldi optionally.
    - We still follow Kaldi style. i.e. depending on `utils/` of Kaldi.
 - **On the fly** feature extraction & text preprocessing for training
    - You don't need to create the feature file before training, but just input wave data directly.
    - We support both raw wave input and extracted features.
    - The preprocessing for text, tokenization to characters, or sentencepieces, can be also applied during training.
-- Discarding the JSON format for describing the training corpus in espnet1.
+- Discarding the JSON format describing the training corpus.
    - Why do we discard the JSON format?
 Because a dict object generated from a large JSON file requires much memory and it also takes much time to parse such a large JSON file.
 - Support distributed data-parallel training (Not enough tested)
    - Single node multi GPU training with `DistributedDataParallel` is also supported.

 ## Recipes using ESPnet2